bartbalaz/janus-container/README.md

 ![Process](doc/process.jpg)

 The process consists in the following steps:
 1. The project is cloned from the Github repository.
+The default Janus gatway server configuration in */janus_config* cloned subfolder is reviewed and modified according to the requirements of the target image.
 1. The build image creation is triggered by setting some required environment variables and invoking the *container.sh* script.
 The build relies on *Dockerfile.build* and *setup.sh* scripts to install the necessary components in the build image.
 1. Once the build image is created the *container.sh* script triggers the target image build process that relies on *Dockerfile.exec* and *build.sh* scripts, copied into the build image in the previous step,